Fred Moore (attorney): Sacco and Vanzetti case

 Moore's summation before the jury likewise failed to mention other factors that might have acquitted the men, including a cap found at the scene that did not fit Sacco and anomalies concerning Vanzetti's gun.

 After Sacco and Vanzetti were convicted, however, Moore's passion for politics and notoriety consumed him.
 For the next three years, he dug up evidence in his clients' defense while simultaneously publicizing the case through worldwide labor channels.
 While the names Sacco and Vanzetti were chanted in marches across Europe and later South America, Moore filed appeal after appeal, keeping the men from a quick trip to the electric chair.
 He also interviewed several prosecution witnesses, raising doubts that still dog the case.
 However, Moore continued to anger both the defendants and their defense committee, and was dismissed from the case in 1924.
 He returned to Los Angeles to live with his ailing mother.
 He never tried another case.
 He did however, weigh in on the Sacco-Vanzetti case.
 In 1928, after the men had been executed, author Upton Sinclair interviewed Moore in connection with a book Sinclair was writing about the case.
 Sinclair was stunned to hear that Moore had come to conclude that both Sacco and Vanzetti were guilty.
 Many have since cited this as proof of their guilt, but others were skeptical.
 "Fred is embittered because he was dropped from the case and it has poisoned his mind", said one of Moore's many ex-wives.
 Boston corporate attorney William Thompson, who waged a spirited defense of the men following Moore's dismissal, never doubted the innocence of Sacco and Vanzetti.
 "To have known you 6 years ago", Vanzetti wrote to Thompson in 1926, "I would never have been a convict."

 Other cases

 Moore represented Charles Krieger, an IWW member accused of bombing the home of oil executive J. Edgar Pew in Tulsa, Oklahoma, in October 1917.
-Krieger first trial resulted in a mistrial and his second in an acquittal.
+Krieger's first trial resulted in a mistrial and his second in an acquittal.